-- 4.1.3.2 Test sponsors must choose the database size they want to execute against by selecting a size and corresponding scale factor from the defined series. - 4.1.3.3 The ratio of total data storage to database size must be computed by dividing the total durable data storage of the priced configuration (expressed in GB) by the size chosen for the test database as defined in Scale factors used for the test database must be chosen from the set of fixed scale factors defined as follows:.
-The ratio must be reported to the nearest 1/100th, rounded up.
-The ratio must be included in both the Full Disclosure Report and the Executive Summary.
+- 4.1.3.2 Test sponsors must choose the database size they want to execute against by selecting a size and corresponding scale factor from the defined series. - 4.1.3.3 The ratio of total data storage to database size r must be computed by dividing the total durable data storage of the priced configuration (expressed in GB) by the size chosen for the test database as defined in the scale factor used for the test database.
+The reported value for the ratio v must be rounded to the nearest 0.01.
+That is, v=round(r,2).
+The ratio must be included in both the Full Disclosure report and the Executive Summary.